Dr. Jozef Bicerano

 Polymer and Composite Expert

-Dr. Bicerano is the founder and President of Bicerano & Associates Consulting, Inc., in Midland, Michigan, which provides polymer and composite consulting services.
+Dr. Bicerano is the founder and President of Bicerano & Associates Consulting, LLC, which provides polymer and composite consulting services.
 He worked in the Corporate R&D (CR&D) organization of The Dow Chemical Company, in Midland, Michigan, from 1986 to 2004, with increasing responsibilities and advancement up the technical career ladder culminating in the senior technical leadership rank of Scientist (job title changed to "Fellow" in the current system of Dow Chemical after its acquisition of Rohm & Haas).
 His work was also recognized within Dow Chemical with many internal awards, including a Special Achievement Award and five Special Recognition Awards.
 During his years at Dow Chemical, Dr. Bicerano was involved both in hands-on research and in technical leadership, focused on polymers and composite materials.
 Previously, he was a Senior Research Scientist at Energy Conversion Devices, Inc., Troy, Michigan, from 1982 to 1986, where he worked on amorphous inorganic materials for photovoltaic, electrical and optical switching, and hydrogen storage applications.

 Prior to joining industry, Dr. Bicerano was a postdoctoral research associate in Chemistry at the University of California at Berkeley from 1981 to 1982, and a reserve officer on active duty in the Turkish Air Force from 1979 to 1981.
 He received a Ph.D. in Physics (with emphasis on Chemical Physics) from Harvard University, Cambridge, Massachusetts, in 1979; and B.A. and M.S. degrees in Chemistry (combined honors program) from Northwestern University, Evanston, Illinois, in 1974.